zerasul/mdbook_en/10physics/pyshics.md

 }BoxCollider;
 ```

-Where the properties of this struct are:
+Where the properties of this Struct are:

 * _x_: X coordinate in pixels of the upper left corner.
 * _y_: Y coordinate in pixels of the upper left corner.